Premier, challenger defend Australian intel agency bosses

 Conservative Prime Minister Scott Morrison said that Australian security agencies had prevented 15 terrorist attacks in Australia since the national threat level was increased in 2014.

-“For what the Labor Party calls a Labor legend to go out there and attack the credibility of our security agencies that have been saving lives in this country, I think is disappointing,” Morrison told reporters.
+“For what the Labor Party calls a Labor legend to go out there and attack the credibility of our security agencies that have been saving lives in this country, I think is very disappointing,” Morrison told reporters.

-Labor leader Bill Shorten, whom opinion polls suggest with replace Morrison as prime minister after the May 18 election, distanced himself from Keating’s comments.
+Labor leader Bill Shorten, whom opinion polls suggest will replace Morrison as prime minister after the May 18 election, distanced himself from Keating’s comments.

 “Paul Keating’s an elder statesman of Australian politics, he’s never been shy of saying what he thinks, but for myself and my opposition team, we’ve worked very well with the national security agencies,” Shorten told reporters.
 “We, of course, will continue to take the professional advice of the people who help keep Australians safe.”